-Both legally and financially, the ramifications brought into effect by your company’s legal structure are far-reaching and hugely important.
-Whichever way your business is structured, everything - from its record keeping, to the amount of tax it pays, to the degree of personal liability and more – will be affected.
+Both legally and financially, the ramifications brought into effect by your company’s legal structure makes it a far-reaching and hugely important decision.
+Whichever way your business is structured, everything will be affected, including but not limited to its record keeping, the amount of tax it pays and the degree of personal liability.

-But how do you know which legal structure is the one for you and your business?
-Broadly speaking, there are four basic types of business entity, each with their own respective pros and cons.
+With this in mind, how do you know which legal structure is the one for you and your business?
+Broadly speaking, there are four basic types of business entity, each with their own respective pros and cons that will need weighing up.
 Here we’ll examine these business types, along with the advantages and disadvantages that go with them, to help you reach a conclusion as to what is the most suitable legal structure for your company.

 Of all the business types, sole proprietorship is the easiest legal structure to understand and organise, and the one most preferred by solo business owners.
-Keep in mind, you can still hire staff if you so wish, but you’ll have to comply with the rules and regulations of sole trader employment.
+Keep in mind, you can still hire staff if you so wish, but you’ll have to comply with the rules and regulations of sole trader employment as a result.

-Disadvantages: Liability and tax are perhaps the two biggest cons when it comes to sole proprietorship.
+Liability and tax are perhaps the two biggest cons when it comes to sole proprietorship.
 In terms of the former, the onus will be on you and only you.
-If your business starts to fail, it runs into bankruptcy or faces legal action, then your personal assets will be at risk.
+If your business starts to fail, it runs into bankruptcy or faces legal action, then your personal assets will be at risk, too.
 As a sole trader, there is no distinction between business and owner.

 As for tax, sole traders can face problems when the business starts to succeed.
 Your profits are taxed as income, so if you’re making over £41,865, your tax reaches 40%, while profits over £150,000 will be taxed at 45%.

 A general partnership is relatively similar to sole proprietorship in that it’s not considered a separate legal entity, except two or more people are responsible and divide the liabilities between them.
-Each partner registers as self-employed and files a separate tax return.
+Each partner registers as self-employed and then files separate tax returns.

 A limited liability partnership (LLP) allows more safeguarding from potential liabilities as partners will be limited to the total sum that they initially invested.
 After that point, they cannot be held liable for any debts.

-Advantages: Many of the advantages of sole proprietorship such as the low cost and relative ease also apply to a partnership.
+Many of the advantages of sole proprietorship, such as the low cost and relative ease, also apply to a partnership.
 It’s just as flexible, and if one partner is taken ill or has taken a holiday, there’ll be another person to keep the business afloat in the meantime.

 A Limited Liability Company (LLC) is a private company in which the owners are legally responsible to the extent of the amount they initially invested.
 This safeguards personal finances in the event of collapse and avoids the double taxation of a partnership, too.